-The SFY22 State of Nevada fringe assessment rates have been attached to the FY22CVSP, as well as re-calculated by percentage as requested.
+The SFY24 State of Nevada fringe assessment rates are not yet available, but may be updated upon release.
+Current SFY23 rates have been attached to the FFY23 CVSP, and re-calculated by percentage as requested.
 Fringe benefits were totaled for each employee with their respective retirement contribuition rate, which was used to determine the Fringe Benefit Rate for each employee.
-The State of Nevada Fringe Benefit Rate memorandum is attached for reference.
+The current State of Nevada Fringe Benefit Rate memorandum is attached for reference.